srg-ics-uplb/srg-sp-searcher/README.md

 3. Check the `access.log` and `error.log` files

 ## Deploying the app
-Docker is the best way to deploy the app
+Docker is the best way to deploy the app.

 1. `docker-compose build`
 2. `DOCKER_HOST="ssh://dockeri.host.server" docker-compose up -d`